 4523 Six Forks Rd.
 Raleigh, NC 27609 919-787-7590

 Eucharistic Ministers – Eucharistic Ministers provide assistance to the priest during services such as the psalms, lessons, and prayers and serving as chalice bearer during Holy Communion.
 This ministry helps create a deeper awareness of the relationships that sustain the gathered church family.
-Lay readers require a written license issued by the Bishop.
-For more information please contact the Bob Elsea.
+Eucharistic Ministers require a written license issued by the Bishop.
+For more information please contact Bob Elsea.

 Ushers – Ushers are responsible for cleaning and straightening the materials within the pews before and after each Sunday service.
 They also greet and present the offerings.
 For more information please contact Ed Doolittle.